mhus/arduino-sketches/arduino_fan_control/readme.md

-boundaries - Print current tempMin and tempMax fan - Print fan optimization settings fanAdd and fanSleep, they are used to adjust fan speed delay - Print delay time in milliseconds between cycles clean - Cleanup alert counter uptime - Print human readable uptime reset - Restart the device
+boundaries - Print current tempMin and tempMax fan - Print fan optimization settings fanAdd and fanSleep, they are used to adjust fan speed delay - Print delay time in milliseconds between cycles alerts.clean - Cleanup alert counter uptime - Print human readable uptime reset - Restart the device config.save - Save the settings into the eeprom config.load - Load the settings from eeprom (also done on startup) config.clean - Delete the settings from eeprom, after restart the default settings are set

 Settings: